gabrielkulp/firefox-sidetab/README.md

 Some other Sidebery settings improve the experience when the sidebar is collapsed:

 - "Context menu" -> "Use native context menu" allows the menu to escape the bounds of the sidebar.
 Keeps the context menu open even when the sidebar collapses.
-- "Shot titles of pinned tabs" makes pinned tabs stack vertically instead of horizontally.
+- "Show titles of pinned tabs" makes pinned tabs stack vertically instead of horizontally.
 This keeps all pinned tabs visible.
 - "Navigation bar" -> "Enabled elements" and remove "Create tabs panel" to see your current panel.
 Note that you can still create new panels easily by right-clicking a tab -> "Move to" -> "New panel".

 ## Usage